CrowdHailer/pachyderm/README.md

 end
   # Or activate trigger
   # react proceed
+  # Or message
 ```

 # Notes
 - Like whatthehook except
-  - custom code in source and not pushed by client
+  - custom code in source and not pushed by client, no js execution
 - Don't use `self()` inside an agent callbacks, it will change.
 - Default behaviour for init is to return `nil`.
 - At the moment if Pachyderm.Agent dies then state is lost.
 That is awkward
+- id == {kind, label}

 # Roadmap

+- subscribe functionality that returns {Entity, id, state} pass id to agent
+- use pg2 {Pachyderm.Channel, kind, id}
+- register across nodes using global
+- return better values based on errors
+- secondary actions by returning list of {type, id, message}
+- idempotentency concerns
+- pass contexts around for better testing
+- Sharded or ets backed supervisor for performance
 - Event sourcing
   - requires ability to return separate event to updated state